Dissident Irish republican campaign: 2010–2019

+2020 onward

 On 5 February 2020, the PSNI found a bomb in a lorry parked in Lurgan.
 It is believed to have been planted by the CIRA, who intended to detonate it on Brexit day, 31 January 2020, when they thought it would be on a ferry, crossing the North Channel to Scotland.

 On 14 January 2021, the CIRA claimed it had fired at a PSNI helicopter at Wattlebridge, South Fermanagh.
 It was later confirmed by PSNI officials that there were no PSNI helicopters deployed in the area and that the helicopter in question was likely a civilian helicopter.
 The attack was eventually debunked as a hoax.

 On 19 April 2021, a bomb was planted next to the car of a part-time female PSNI officer in Dungiven, County Londonderry, and was subsequently defused.
 The New IRA later claimed responsibility.

 On 12 March 2022, Arm na Poblachta left an unexploded bomb around the junction at Feeny Road and Killunaght Road, near Dungiven, County Londonderry.
 The bomb targeted a PSNI vehicle.
 The night of 17 November 2022, an explosive device was thrown to a police car in the town of Strabane and it exploded without the officers in the car getting hurt.
 Strabane resident Teresa Breslin, whose twin brother Charlie was a Republican militant killed by the SAS in an anti-IRA operation in the town, called the bomb attack "a bloody disgrace," calling it "something we never thought we’d go through again."

 On 27 February 2023, the New IRA admitted in a typed statement it carried out the attempted murder of PSNI Detective Chief Inspector John Caldwell, who was shot multiple times by two gunmen in front of his son and other children after a youth football session he had been coaching on 22 February 2023.
 As of 26 February 2023 the PSNI had arrested six people in connection with the attempted murder.
 Rallies in County Tyrone organized under the slogan 'No Going Back', in reference to the violence of The Troubles, condemned the shooting.
 The same month, Arm na Poblachta claimed responsibility for planting an explosive device in the Corrody Road area of Derry, which resulted in a security alert in the area.

 On 4 March 2023, Arm na Poblachta issued threats against the families of PSNI officers.
 The threats were condemned by the Social Democratic and Labour Party member of the Legislative Assembly and Northern Ireland Policing Board member Mark H. Durkan.
-The same month, Northern Ireland Secretary Chris Heaton-Harris announced a raise in the terrorism threat level assessment from "substantial" to "severe" for Northern Ireland, a level indicating that an attack is "highly likely," which reverses a downgrade review in March 2022.
+The same month, Northern Ireland Secretary Chris Heaton-Harris announced a raise in the terrorism threat level assessment from "substantial" to "severe" for Northern Ireland, a level indicating that an attack is "highly likely," which reversed a downgrade review in March 2022.

 On 22 May 2024, PSNI forces arrested two men in Derry and seized an AK-47 variant assault rifle.

+In May 2026, a 66-year-old man was charged with several offences, including terrorism, following a car bombing outside of a police station in Dunmurry, Belfast.